RBEGamer/CiscoPhonebookServer/README.md

 <img src="/documentation/pbook.JPG" width="1024" />

+# SERVER SETUP
+Set on your host a staqtic ip and insert these in the `server.js` file in line 3.

 # VCF
 At startup the service need a vfc file with contacts that are will showed on the cisco ip phone.